 Taking your passion for food and making a business out of it is a lot of fun.
 Whether you sell via BlueCart eCommerce, using an eCommerce website builder, or on an online marketplace, there are plenty of ways to reach buyers.
-If cookies and sweets are your thing, knowing how to ship cookies is an important skill to acquire.
+If cookies and sweets are your thing for seasonality, knowing how to ship cookies is an important skill to acquire.

 The good news is that eCommerce cookie sales are expected to grow by 7.3% year-over-year through 2025!
 Cookies are also shelf-stable so you don’t need to worry about how to ship frozen food.